aws-samples/serverless-patterns/stepfunction-invoke-private-apigateway-customdomain/README.md

-# AWS Step Functions workflow to demonstrate direct integration with Private REST API gateway custom domain
+# AWS Step Function workflow to demonstrate direct integration with Private REST API gateway custom domain

-The Step Functions workflow can be started using the AWS CLI or AWS Console for Step functions.

-The SAM template deploys a Step Functions Standard workflow that invokes a Private REST API gateway custom domain using Eventbridge Connection, Amazon VPC Lattice and AWS PrivateLink.
+The SAM template deploys a AWS Step Function standard workflow that invokes a Private REST API gateway custom domain using Eventbridge Connection, Amazon VPC Lattice and AWS PrivateLink.
 The SAM template contains the required resouces with IAM permission to run the application with logging enabled.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/stepfunction-invoke-private-apigateway-customdomain

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.